 Archives and Special Collections in the Main Library

 Food should not be eaten while using a Library computer.
-Covered drinks only at computer workstations.
-In the event that equipment or materials are being damaged because of food, or if the food being consumed is disturbing other customers because it is smelly or messy, staff will ask the customer to take their food out of the Library.
-Customers are expected to clean up after themselves and to immediately report spills to staff.
-Group meals (e.g. pizza parties) and food delivery are not allowed in public areas except for pre-arranged and approved meetings in public meeting rooms.
+Covered drinks only are permitted near computers.
+In the event that equipment or materials are damaged because of food or drink, or if the food or drink being consumed is disturbing other customers because of mess or odor, staff will ask the customer to take their food or drink out of the Library.
+Customers are expected to clean up after themselves and immediately to report accidents to staff.
+Group meals and food delivery are not allowed in public areas except for prearranged and approved meetings in public meeting spaces.

-- Weapons such as explosives, firearms, knives, look-alike weapons, or any other objects that can reasonably be considered as weapons, are not permitted on Library property or any Library-related events.
+H. Weapons such as explosives, firearms, knives, look-alike weapons, or any other objects that can reasonably be considered as weapons, are not permitted on Library property or at any Library-related events.

-- The Library reserves the right to inspect the contents of all bags, purses, briefcases, backpacks, etc. for library materials
+K. The Library reserves the right to inspect the contents of all bags, purses, briefcases, backpacks, etc., for library materials.

-- The Library reserves the right to impose time limits upon continuous use of Library equipment.
+L. The Library reserves the right to impose time limits upon the continuous use of Library equipment.

-In addition to barring persons, temporarily or permanently, from use of the Library for violations of the foregoing Rules, the Library may, in its sole discretion, bring criminal charges against any persons suspected of criminal acts toward library staff or patrons, including theft or vandalism of Library property or materials or of any violations on Library property of federal, state or local laws and ordinances.
+Besides excluding persons from use of the Library for violations of the foregoing Rules, the Library may bring criminal charges against any persons suspected of criminal acts toward library staff or patrons, including theft or vandalism of Library property or materials or of any violations on Library property of federal, state, or local laws and ordinances.